danwing/cidfi/draft-wing-cidfi.md

 ## Client Learns Local Network Supports CIDFI {#discovery}

-> ** Note: For this section, a different approach using probe packets is described in {{probe}} but the authors are currently not pursuing that technique because of additional traffic and the additional delay to establish CIDFI on a new connection.
-It is retained for discussion.

 The client determines if the local network provides CIDFI service by issuing a query to the local DNS server for _cidfi-aware.cidfi.arpa. with the SVCB resource record type (64)